 Fellowship Model

 FUSE members are welcomed into a growing community of practitioners.
-This community actively engages throughout the year with in-person and virtual events.
+This community actively engages throughout the year.

 "I was really looking forward to learning the science behind why teenagers act the way they do.
 As a teacher, it has really opened my eyes."